Go With The Flow: Clean and Repair your Gutter System

 It’s easy to put our gutters “out of sight, out of mind” when we can’t see what they have collected above from our comfortable vantage point on the ground.
 But the reality is that a heavy rain or one large snowstorm and a quick thawing can spell havoc for a home with clogged gutters and downspouts.

-It only takes a couple of inches of rain on the roof of an average-sized home to produce several thousand gallons of runoff.
+According to a reputable gutter installer in Austin, it only takes a couple of inches of rain on the roof of an average-sized home to produce several thousand gallons of runoff.
 Water weighs about 8 pounds a gallon, so that’s a lot of stress on a drainage system that isn’t functioning properly.

 Just as our doctors will often talk to us upfront about the severe consequences that we will face if we ignore their advice (to motivate us to change our habits, of course), roof and gutter experts will tell us what will happen if we neglect our gutters: damage amounting to thousands of dollars in roof repairs and more still to repair a foundation.